Frequently Asked Questions

 Who can use BMO APIs?

-If you're an Online Banking for Business customer, you can use our APIs to connect your accounts to your accounting, treasury management and other financial systems.
+If you're an Online Banking for Business customer, you can use our APIs to connect your BMO accounts and create payments right from your accounting, treasury management and other financial systems.

 How much does it cost to use BMO APIs?

-You can safely experiment with our APIs and test your code in our sandbox at no cost.
-When you’re ready to launch your app, please contact us to discuss pricing.
+You can safely experiment with our APIs in our Sandbox and test them in our Pre-Production environment at no cost.
+When you’re ready to launch your application, please contact us to discuss pricing.

 What APIs are available?

 Currently, you can use BMO APIs to pull your account information and images of deposited cheques from our database.
-We're working on APIs for initiating payments, reconciling accounts, opening accounts, forecasting cash flow and multiple third-party integrations.
+You can also validate third-party accounts as well as create domestic and international payments without leaving your application.
+For more details, view Our APIs

 My Account